Ferroxius/LBOE/README.md

 - Postprocessing improvements from the Community Shaders

 **Gameplay**
-- Parts of SimonMagnus's gameplay overhaul series is used.
+- Parts of SimonMagus's gameplay overhaul series is used.
 The entire suite is not used
 - General gameplay uplifts from Precision, True Directional Movement, etc.

 **New Content**